dimanikulin/fva/FVADocMD/BUILD_RELEASE.md

 # Releasing the code and the docs
 &nbsp;&nbsp;&nbsp; The release of product shall be on demand as soon as peace of product functionality is ready for release.
 Thus the release branch is being created or updated to keep added/updated product functionality.

 &nbsp;&nbsp;&nbsp; Regardless of incremental approach to add or update product functions, the artifacts shall accumulate whole product installation packages and not increments even really small piece of functions is released.

 The following artifacts shall be created:
 - The documentation for code (based on doxy comments);
 - The installation packages for Windows, Mac and Linux latest version.

+Please notice the installation packages for Windows is built using Wix;
+Once a release happened the current [documentation generated from the code](https://dimanikulin.github.io/fva/) appeared.

 ## Building the code
 &nbsp;&nbsp;&nbsp; There are 2 environments to build – CI (git hub) and local developer one.